 Bay of Portonovo

 Moving a bit away from the seaside, we run into the bay.
-Most noteworthy, the Portonovo Bay is a beautiful sight to all who pass through.
-You can’t miss this site in Ancona!
+Most noteworthy, the Portonovo Bay is a beautiful sight to all those who pass through.
+You can’t miss this site in Ancona.

 SITES AND ARCHITECTURE

 It is located in the center of the harbor area, close to Parco Publico Cittadella.
-This area is where boats and cruise ships seat themselves for a few days or extended vacations.
-The Mole Vanvitelliana is extremely beautiful, with fabulous courtyards.
-Interestingly, this structure was originally intended for victims of Leprosy.
+This area is where boats and cruise ships stay for a few days or even extended periods.

 The theater was built by Augustus and was used as a place of study and practice for young gladiators and also for artistic practice.

 This is the main square of the city of Ancona.
 The San Domenico church, National City Museum, the public library, and the government building are all in the Piazza del Plebiscito.

 The Roman-style architecture is most recognizable through the highly decorated door of the cathedral.
 Above all, it’s a real gem of the 11th century.

 This Roman arch is in the center of the city, in the harbor area.
 The emperor Trajan assisted in the early developments of Ancona.
-Due to this, the arch was as a tribute to him.
+Due to this, the arch was built as a tribute to him.